verny-tran/LoadControl/README.md

 #### Embedded Framework

-- Open up Terminal, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository:
+- Open up **Terminal**, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository:

   ```bash
   $ git init
   ```

-- Add LoadControl as a git [submodule](https://git-scm.com/docs/git-submodule) by running the following command:
+- Add **LoadControl** as a git [submodule](https://git-scm.com/docs/git-submodule) by running the following command:

   ```bash
   $ git submodule add https://github.com/verny-tran/LoadControl.git
   ```

-- Open the new `LoadControl` folder, and drag the `LoadControl.xcodeproj` into the Project Navigator of your application's Xcode project.
+- Open the new `LoadControl` folder, and drag the `LoadControl.xcodeproj` into the **Project Navigator** of your application's **Xcode** project.

   > It should appear nested underneath your application's blue project icon.
-Whether it is above or below all the other Xcode groups does not matter.
+Whether it is above or below all the other **Xcode** groups does not matter.

-- Select the `LoadControl.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
+- Select the `LoadControl.xcodeproj` in the **Project Navigator** and verify the deployment target matches that of your application target.
-- Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
+- Next, select your application project in the **Project Navigator** (blue project icon) to navigate to the target configuration window and select the application target under the **"Targets"** heading in the sidebar.
-- In the tab bar at the top of that window, open the "General" panel.
+- In the tab bar at the top of that window, open the **"General"** panel.
-- Click on the `+` button under the "Embedded Binaries" section.
+- Click on the `+` button under the **"Embedded Binaries"** section.
 - You will see two different `LoadControl.xcodeproj` folders each with two different versions of the `LoadControl.framework` nested inside a `Products` folder.

   > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `LoadControl.framework`.